dvzrd/antstats/README.md

 # ANT STATS

-An app for purveyors of the competitive ant racing scene, who wish to view statistics related to competing ants before races take place.
+A React/Redux/Apollo web app for purveyors of the competitive ant racing scene, who wish to view statistics related to competing ants before races take place.

 > This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).